ehmicky/nve/README.md

 `VERSION` can be any [version range](https://github.com/npm/node-semver) such as `12`, `12.6.0` or `<12`.

+## Initial download

 The first time `nve` is run with a new `VERSION`, the Node binary is downloaded from [`nodejs.org`](https://nodejs.org/dist/) under the hood.
 This initially takes few seconds.
 However subsequent runs are
 [almost instantaneous](#benchmarks).

+A spinner will show the download progress.
+This can be disabled using the environment variable `NVE_PROGRESS=0`.

 ## Native modules